MatejKovacic/fido2luks-extended/README.md

 chmod 644 /usr/share/man/man8/fido2luks-extended.8.gz
 ```

+## Configuration

+Configuration can be done in `keyscript.sh`.

+**`FIDO2LUKS_DEBUG`**
+Set to `1` to enable technical debug messages.
+Defaults to `0`.

+**`FIDO2LUKS_LANG`**
+Set the language for user-facing messages.
+Supported values are `en` (English) and `sl` (Slovenian).
+Defaults to English.

+**`FIDO2LUKS_WAIT_SECONDS`**
+How many seconds to wait for the FIDO2 USB key to appear during initramfs boot.
+Default value is `15` seconds.

+**`FIDO2LUKS_TOUCH_SECONDS`**
+How many seconds to wait for user-presence touch confirmation.
+Defaults value is `20` seconds.
+Please note that maximum number of seconds depends on FIDO2 key's firmware, but here you can set lower value.

-## How to use it
+## How to use the script

-⚠️ **Warning**: in theory, this can render your system unbootable, so make sure that you have a backup of your files or a working initramfs that you can use as a fallback in case things go wrong.
+⚠️ **Warning**: in theory, this software can render your system unbootable, so make sure that you have a backup of your files or a working initramfs that you can use as a fallback in case things go wrong.
 In practice, I did not had any problems with this script, but you have been warned.

 1. Install FIDO2 tools:
    ```